CJR-UnB/learning/rails/active_record_basics.md

 );
 ```

+### CRUD's Operations

 "CRUD is an acronym for the four verbs we use to operate on data: Create, Read, Update and Delete.
 Active Record automatically creates methods to allow an application to read and manipulate data stored within its tables."

-##### Métodos:

 Criando usuários: